Trade groups, AT&T urge U.S. court to reverse 'net neutrality' rules

 "It comes as no surprise that the big dogs have challenged the three-judge panel's decision," FCC Chairman Tom Wheeler said in a statement.
 He said he was confident the full court would agree with the panel's decision.

-Broadband providers such as Verizon Communications Inc (VZ.N), AT&T and Comcast Corp (CMCSA.O) fear the rules may make it harder to manage internet traffic and also make investment in additional capacity less likely.
+Broadband providers such as Verizon Communications Inc , AT&T and Comcast Corp fear the rules may make it harder to manage internet traffic and also make investment in additional capacity less likely.

 In its filing on Friday, the CTIA said it was illegal to subject broadband internet access to "public-utility style, common carrier regulation" and illegal to impose "common-carrier status on mobile broadband."